 Gill practised full-time architecture in Britain and New Zealand for over 12 years and continues to design.

-Gill taught, and ran the design degree program at the Wellington Institute of Technology until 2010.
-Throughout her career she has returned again and again to the issue of women and architecture.
-These issues precipitated her MA research which explored the issue of gender as it manifests in architecture by investigating the professional and intellectual presence of three women involved the conception, realisation and interpretation of the Barcelona Pavilion.
-The latest manifestation of this is her PhD thesis 'Dimensions of Gender: women's careers in the Australian architecture profession' from the University of Queensland, awarded in 2015.
-She writes regularly for Parlour, the advocacy and support website for increasing equity and diversity in the architecture profession.
+Throughout Gill’s career she has returned again and again to the issue of women and architecture.
+These issues precipitated her MA research which explored the issue of gender in architecture by investigating the professional and intellectual presence of three women involved the conception, realisation and interpretation of the Barcelona Pavilion.
+Gender was also the subject of her PhD thesis 'Dimensions of Gender: women's careers in the Australian architecture profession' at the University of Queensland, awarded in 2015.
+This received the Dean’s Award for Outstanding Research Higher Degree Theses.

 Gill is a member of the Faculty’s XYX Lab which investigates gender and space through collaborative research projects aimed at mitigating gender inequity in Australia’s urban environments.
 She is also a founding member of Parlour: women, equity, architecture, the advocacy and support website for increasing equity and diversity in the architecture profession and writes regularly for them.
 Through her work for Parlour and XYX, Gill has become skilled in working with both qualitative and quantitative data mining for patterns.